IgorKerstges/docsify.github.io/_coverpage.md

 <!--lint ignore no-dead-urls-->

-# Igors notes in a personal wiki
+# Igor's notes in a personal wiki

 I keep notes of some of my frequently used -but often difficult to remember-  commands and configurations on various systems.